Document Activity Tracking and Audit Logs

 Q: Is activity tracking available on the Free plan?

 A: Yes!
-Activity tracking and audit logs are available on all BreezeDoc plans including Free, Pro, and Agency.
+Activity tracking, audit logs, and the Certificate of Completion are available on all BreezeDoc plans including Free, Pro, and Agency.

 Q: How long are activity logs stored?

 A: Activity logs are stored indefinitely as long as the document exists in your BreezeDoc account.
-Export activity PDFs for permanent offline archiving.
+The Certificate of Completion is permanently embedded in completed PDFs.

 Q: Can recipients see the activity log?

-A: No, activity logs are only visible to the document owner and team members with appropriate permissions.
+A: No, activity logs in the BreezeDoc dashboard are only visible to the document owner and team members with appropriate permissions.
 Recipients cannot see who else has opened or signed the document.
+However, the Certificate of Completion is included in the final completed PDF that all parties receive.

 Q: Are IP addresses and device information accurate?